AmrDeveloper/Amun/docs/reference/infix_function.md

-Jot has support for `infix` keyword inspired from `switt` and `kotlin` design, simpily it used to mark function with two parameter to be used as nomral function and also as infix operator
+Amun has support for `infix` keyword inspired from `switt` and `kotlin` design, simpily it used to mark function with two parameter to be used as nomral function and also as infix operator

 ```